ElectricRCAircraftGuy/glances_wiki/How-to-contribute-to-Glances-?.md

 `git commit -a -m "Description"`

+Get latest works from others developer:

-`git push origin feature/NEWFEATURE`
+`git pull origin feature/NEWFEATURE`

-Your code will be review by the Glances team.
-Use the [pull request function](https://help.github.com/articles/using-pull-requests) in GitHub to propose your new feature.
+Send a message (in the relative issue thread), your code will be review by the Glances team.
+When all is good, use the [pull request function](https://help.github.com/articles/using-pull-requests) in GitHub to propose your new feature.

 ## Correct an issue on the master branch ?